clojurists-together/clojuriststogether.org/content/news/2026/2026 Annual Funding Mar Apr Update.md

 Hello Fellow Clojurists!

 This is the second of six reports from the developers who are receiving annual funding for 2026.
-Thanks to everyone for supporting their work and importanat contributions to the Clojure community.
+Thanks to everyone for supporting their work and important contributions to the Clojure community.

 [**Bozhidar Batsov:**](#bozhidar-batsov) nREPL, Clojure Mode, ts-mode, Orchard, CIDER, and more
 [**Clojure Camp:**](#clojure-camp)  Badges, nano-conj, excercises